AnnieFiB/OtherProjects/DataEngineering/Data Modelling/zolubankproject.md

 - **Database Design:** Build a normalized relational schema capturing core banking data entities — `customers`, `accounts`, `transactions`, `loans`  — using 3NF for data integrity and reduced redundancy.
 - **Data Warehouse Modeling:** Convert the normalized schema into a star schema with a central fact table and surrounding dimension tables to enable high-performance analytics.
 - **Diagramming & Documentation:** Use Draw.io to generate ERDs and schema diagrams that communicate structure, relationships, and data flows.
+- **Python Programming:** Develop python codes to ingest data, transform it and load it into the PostgreSQL database
+- **Version Control:** Carry out good version control practice but using Git Desktop to Push and pull files from our local repository to git repository

 *This scope outlines the full data modeling lifecycle — from relational design to warehouse transformation — specific to the operational and analytical needs of Zulo Bank.*